 3. Manchester Airport

 Manchester Airport is the only one of the big five to not be in London!
 Like many on this list, it was established in 1938 and served as an RAF base during World War II.
 Currently, is the only other airport other than Heathrow to operate two runways over 2,999 m (3,280 yds) in length!
 It handles around 28 million passengers a year (take that, Stansted!) and it’s projected that the two runways could enable it to reach 50 million.
 However, facilities are not ready for that yet and a major terminal renovation is underway.
 When finished, it will allow the airport to handle 35 million passengers.

 2. Gatwick Airport

 Back to London!
 Gatwick is the second biggest (and busiest) airport in the UK.
 It’s the 8th busiest airport in Europe and, up to 2017, its single runway was the busiest in the world.
 Currently, the runway at Chhatrapati Shivaji Maharaj International Airport, Mumbai holds that honor.
 Gatwick handled 46 million people last year – take that, Manchester and your two runways – which is quite the load!
 The most popular destination for the fliers was Barcelona… followed, again, by Dublin.
 The airport had an embarrassing run-in with drones last year.

 1. London Heathrow

 London Heathrow is the biggest airport in the UK.
 International traffic makes it the second busiest airport in the world (and total traffic makes it 7th) yet it remains the busiest in Europe.
 It handled 80 million flyers last year!
-Originally, it operated six runways, but the growing requirements for length means that only two remain, the rest being incorporated into the airport infrastructure.
+Originally, it operated six runways, but the growing requirements for length mean that only two remain, the rest is incorporated into the airport infrastructure.